 To reap the full benefits to cardiovascular health, Amengual says, a person may need to get more vitamin A directly from animal sources, such as dairy, milk, oily fish, or cheese, for example.

 In the first study, the scientists began by measuring the impact of the enzyme, called beta carotene oxygenase 1 (BCO1), on cholesterol levels in mice.
-Their findings have been published in The Journal of Nutrition.
+Their findings have been published in

 The team compared the effects of a beta carotene-rich diet in one group of regular mice and another group of mice without the gene for making BCO1.